Religious Studies Department

 [RE219] Violence and Religion through the Centuries From the practice of human and animal sacrifice in the Hebrew Bible to the "sacrifice" of Jesus to contemporary acts of bigotry and violence conducted in the name of religious commitment, an examination of the intersection of violence and religion as portrayed primarily in the texts and traditions of Judaism and Christianity.
 Sacred texts, works of literature, and current events that illustrate and explore the theme of sacred violence will be the focus.
 Four credit hours.

->

-> RE221s The Jews of Maine Participants will advance popular understanding of the experiences of Maine's Jews past and present by producing mini-exhibitions for display at the Maine State Museum, along with thematically related programs for school groups and adult audiences.
-In conjunction with the 2017-18 humanities theme, "Origins," we will explore the question, "What does it mean to be from Maine?"
-Students will develop transferable skills in research, multimedia communication, and collaboration while gaining a richer understanding of how Jews and others have staked their claim to authenticity as Mainers.
-Origins humanities lab.
+[RE221] The Jews of Maine Participants will advance popular understanding of the experiences of Maine's Jews past and present by producing mini-exhibitions for display at the Maine State Museum, along with thematically related programs for school groups and adult audiences.
+We will explore the question, "What does it mean to be from Maine?"
+Students in this humanities lab will develop transferable skills in research, multimedia communication, and collaboration while gaining a richer understanding of how Jews and others have staked their claim to authenticity as Mainers.
 Four credit hours.
-H, U. Freidenreich
+H, U.

->

-> [RE224] Jewish Theology Listed as Jewish Studies 224.
+[RE224] Jewish Theology Listed as Jewish Studies 224.
 Four credit hours.

 [RE231] Religious Life of Things Icons, relics, scriptures, beads — we often overlook the fact that the spiritual is everywhere present in material images and objects.
 We will learn methods of understanding the role of religious images and objects.
 Students will use semiotic tools to analyze religious images, become familiar with contemporary approaches to the study of religious objects, and be able to use those approaches to analyze a religious object.
 Guided research will make use of library and online resources.
 Four credit hours.
 A.